Want to create an itinerary from this post?

 Ski Ward Ski Area in Shrewsbury, MA

-Ski Ward is another Massachusetts winter sport spot celebrating a significant birthday this year, with 2014 marking their 75th year in operation.
+Ski Ward is another Massachusetts winter sport spot that recently celebrated a significant birthday, with 2014 marking their 75th year in operation.
 Ski Ward is a great place for beginners to cut their teeth, with lessons available in both the basics and racing.
 For those who have a little more seasoning, between the trails and terrain parks, there’s plenty of entertainment, too.
 For a more in-depth look at Ski Ward Ski Area, including ticket rates and this winter’s special events, click here.

 Ski Blue Hills in Canton, MA